Sunday, 1 June 2014

 It is undeniable that Corporates, as a class, backed Modi this time round.
 What was the alternative?
 If the Economy continues to stagnate- which it would have done because Congress didn't even have a P.M candidate- then many of them either go bankrupt or have to severely retrench.
 If Growth gets back on track- which it will under Modi simply because he isn't a senile idiot- most of them will be able to raise money and get back to profitability.
 It is an Existential question.

 What about Bilgrami's second assertion- viz.
 Modi has risen to power by attacking an 'external enemy within the Nation'?
 Surely the secret of his electoral win is that he himself was attacked by all other parties as that very 'external enemy'?
-This split the Muslim vote.
-Furthermore, there was a 'counter polarization' amongst Hindus because 'Secular' politicians, with great cynicism, were claiming to have given Muslims a special most favored status.
+There was 'Hindu vote consolidation' because Modi was painted as the one man who would slaughter Muslims if they started killing Kaffirs.
+Another factor was that 'Secular' politicians, with great cynicism, were claiming to have given Muslims a special most favoured status.

 Still, the fact remains, people have voted for Modi because they believe he's a 'Good Governance' man who will treat everyone equally and not play caste/creed vote-bank politics.